Bionicle 3: Web of Shadows: Production

 David Molina and Terry Shakespeare worked as Art Directors on the film in addition to directing, and Terry also worked as Visual Effects Supervisor.

 Soundtrack

 Nathan Furst, who composed the music for the first two films, returned once more to compose Web of Shadows.
-His work on the film was praised by director David Molina who said that watching the movie with the music was an "amazing experience", making the story "suddenly alive and emotional".
+His work on the film was praised by director David Molina who said that watching the film with the music was an "amazing experience", making the story "suddenly alive and emotional".
 The soundtrack was released on December 22, 2017, twelve years after the film's release.
 It contains the complete score as it was written for the film and, like the other two soundtracks, is fully remastered.

 The soundtrack includes Furst's original, unused sketch for Roodaka's theme as a bonus track.
 While the full theme is unused in the film itself in favor of a different motif associated with the character, hints of the sketch are present at various moments throughout the score and an alternate variation can be heard in the film's DVD menus.